Contemporary Developments in Coaching

 Overview

-Coaching is a truly multidisciplinary subject, drawing on insights from psychology, sociology, anthropology, and education to inform its practice.
-Applied studies can also inform our work – insights from sports coaching, health coaching, financial coaching, and executive development are obvious examples.
-The committed coach keeps ‘up to date’ through continuous professional development.
-However, with so many fields to monitor, this can be a challenge – many coaches do not have access to the academic literature, let alone the time to scan such a broad range of topics.
+Coaching draws on insights from psychology, sociology, anthropology and education to inform its practice.
+Ideas can also come from applied studies - such as health coaching, finance coaching, and executive development.
+Committed coaches keep ‘up to date’ through CPD, but with so many fields to monitor this can be a challenge.
+Many coaches don't have access to academic literature, let alone the time to scan such a broad range of topics.
 This one-day event helps bridge this gap.

-At the time of writing, four key areas will be explored: the qualities of the coach, improving the effectiveness of the coaching process, the coaching relationship, and the nature of the client.
-Should new themes emerge, we will adapt the programme accordingly.
+Currently, four key areas will be explored: the qualities of the coach, improving the coaching process, the coaching relationship and the nature of the client.
+We will adapt the programme if new themes emerge.

-Over the day, participants will be supported as they review a dozen pre-selected references, pool their insights and personal experiences, and relate these findings to their own coaching practice.
-This is not a passive series of lectures but an opportunity to dig into the richness of published evidence and bask in the collective wisdom of a diverse group of practitioners.
+During the day, participants will review a dozen pre-selected references, pool their interpretations and relate these findings to their own coaching practices.
+Rather than passive lectures, this is an opportunity to learn from a diverse group of practitioners and dig into published evidence together.

 Programme details